Hyderabad Metro

 The Hyderabad Metro is a rapid transit system, serving the city of Hyderabad, Telangana, India.
-It is the second longest operational metro network in India after the Delhi Metro (285 stations) with 57 stations and the lines are arranged in a secant model.
+The lines are arranged in a secant model.
 It is funded by a public–private partnership (PPP), with the state government holding a minority equity stake.
-A special purpose vehicle company, L&T Metro Rail Hyderabad Ltd (L&TMRHL), was established by the construction company L&T to develop the Hyderabad metro rail project.
+A special purpose vehicle company, L&T Metro Rail Hyderabad Limited (L&TMRHL), was established by the construction company Larsen & Toubro to develop the Hyderabad Metro rail project.